Everything You Need to Know About Cycling and Mountain Biking in New Zealand

 Insurance for Your Bike

 Remember that you may want to add your bike as an extra personal item to your travel insurance, which is usually much cheaper than buying stand-alone insurance for it.
+Learn more about getting good travel insurance for New Zealand in How to Choose the BEST Travel Insurance for New Zealand.

 For more airport advice, be sure to check out our guide, Arriving in New Zealand: Airport Customs, Biosecurity & the Arrival Process.

-Getting Around New Zealand with a Bike
+Travelling Around New Zealand with a Bike

 Unless you are a biking machine and are literally using your bike to get around New Zealand, you are going to want to know how to transport a bike from trail to trail.
-An easy way to solve this issue is to simply hire a bike at each location you plan on biking.
+An easy way to solve this issue is to simply hire a bike at each location you plan on cycling.
 However, if you want to use your own bike or the same bike all around the country, then here are your options:

 Hire a Car or Campervan with a Bike Rack